motiondivision/motionone/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: "Motion One: Feature request"
-about: Propose a feature
+about: Propose a feature for Motion One
-title: "[FEATURE]"
+title: "[Feature] "
 labels: Feature
 assignees: ""
 ---